imjoy-team/ImJoy/docs/i2k_tutorial.md

 !> While browser-based plugins can already be useful and becoming more powerful with new techniques such as WebAssembly and the incoming [WebGPU](https://en.wikipedia.org/wiki/WebGPU), it cannot do heavy computation and have many restrictions due to its security model.

-## 4. Build computation plugin in Python
+## Build a computation plugin in Python

-In this section, we will move on to use Python running in a Jupyter notebook server.
+In this section, we will use Python running on a Jupyter notebook server.
+For the demo purpose here, the plugin will run on a remote server on MyBinder.org, but you can eventually also can  run them on local Python server on your own machine.

-Let's first try the Pokémon Chooser plugin as you see in javascript.
-If you click **Run**, you will need to wait for a while because we will spin up a remote server on MyBinder.org for you to run the Python plugin.
+Let's first try the Pokemon Chooser plugin that we already saw in Javascript.
+If you click **Run**, you will need to wait for a while because spinning up the remote server takes a bit of time.

 <!-- ImJoyPlugin: { "type": "native-python", "name": "my-python-plugin"} -->
 ```python